creditstretcher/handbook/tools.md

 The important thing is that everyone use the same tool so we don't waste time agreeing upon and installing various video call tools.

 Sign up at the [Zoom website](https://zoom.us/) and remember to use your creditstretcher email.

+Go here to see how we conduct [video calls](https://github.com/creditstretcher/handbook/blob/master/working-remotely.md#video-calls).
 ### Why we use it
 ### Link til Video calls
 ## Trello